 - Bleeding that should stop after one to two days

 In the first 24 hours after your wisdom teeth are removed, you should replace the gauze in your mouth as directed.
 Avoid spitting, sipping through straws, rinsing your mouth out, smoking, and drinking alcohol.
-You may only be able to drink broth and juice.
+You may only be able to drink water, broth, and juice.

 After the first 24 hours, gently rinse your mouth as directed by your dentist, and stick with the recommended foods.
 Avoid strenuous exercise for a few days, and prop your head up with an extra pillow at night to reduce swelling.
 You should be able to return to work after about a week, although your gums will not be completely healed, and you may still experience some discomfort.

-What Foods Can I Eat After Wisdom Teeth Removal & When?
+What Foods Can I Eat After Wisdom Tooth Removal & When?

-In the first 48 hours after your wisdom teeth are removed, stick to soft foods like:
+In the first 48 hours after your wisdom teeth are removed, stick to soft foods like these:

 - Ice cream